 Determining which rate is best for your full-truckload shipping needs can be challenging, so it’s important to understand how each one works.
 Doing so can help you determine which type of rate to use for each load, enabling you to manage your freight budget more efficiently and save on shipping costs.

-In this blog, we’ll discuss the differences between spot and contract pricing, and when it makes the most sense to use one over the other.
+In this article, we’ll discuss the differences between spot and contract pricing, and when it makes the most sense to use one over the other.

 What Is a Contract Rate?